NFDI4Microbiota/MetadataStandards/docs/quick_start.md

        width="850">
 </p>

 **Figure 1.
-Data submission process: steps, key challenges, and proposed guidance**
+Data submission process: steps, key challenges, and proposed guidance.** Adapted from the associated manuscript figure.
+Created in BioRender.

+---
 ## Step 1.
 Choose your technical data type

 Select the data type that best describes the primary data you will deposit.